enonic-explorer-enterprise-search-woman-white-room

 Interfaces

-In “Interfaces” everything comes together and determines how your collected data is displayed.
-A search interface allows you to select which collections and thesauri to combine, as well as the ability to tune and boost your search down to field level.
+In “Interfaces” everything comes together to determine how your collected data is displayed.
+A search interface allows you to select which collections and thesauri to combine, as well as the ability to tune and boost results at the field level.
+Interfaces now support GraphQL search, advanced filtering, and flexible result mapping to your chosen front-end.

 enonic-explorer-interfaces